 - Add chopped tomatoes and keep the flame on the lower side.

-- Using a spatula break the tomatoes and cook till those soften.
+- Using a spatula break the tomatoes and cook till they soften.

 - Now add the mustard liquid followed by green chili, turmeric powder, red chili powder, and also sat to taste.